rmak05/Flight_Booking_System/README.md

 ## 4. Booking a Ticket

-- Once you enter your flight and passenger details, a .html file will be generated (in the same folder) containing your ticket.
+- Once you enter your flight and passenger details, a Flight_Ticket.html file will be generated (in the same folder), which will contain your ticket.
-- Simply double click on the .html file to open your ticket.
+- Simply double click on the Flight_Ticket.html file to open your ticket.

 # Managing data as an Admin